Galapagos Summer Program

 The weather in Ecuador is dictated more by elevation than by season, although there are seasonal variations in each of the country’s four regions: the coast, the highlands, the Amazon and the Galapagos.
 July is considered the ‘cool-dry’ season in the Galapagos.
 The average air temp is in the low 70s and there is very little rain.
 The weather is often overcast and sometimes misty.
 Water temperatures can be in the mid to low 60s.

 This program will be staffed by two Sustainable Summer trip leaders – one from our Ecuador: Seeds of Change program and one from our Ecuador: Sustaining the Amazon program.
 All Sustainable Summer trip leaders are professional educators.
 The average age of our 2013 trip leader team was 28.
-Trip leaders have not yet been assigned to this program for 2014, but you can see some example trip leader bios below.
+Trip leader bios for our 2014 program are to the right.
 We will have a Class-III, highly trained naturalist guide with us for the duration of the program, too.
-The student:staff ratio will never be lower than 5:1.
+This program has an enrollment cap of 14 students.